OCFL/ocfl-java/README.md

 [OCFL extensions](https://github.com/OCFL/extensions) are additional features that the community has specified that are outside of the scope of the OCFL spec.

+### Storage Layout Extensions

+Storage layout extensions describe how OCFL object id should be mapped to paths within the OCFL storage root. `ocfl-java` includes built-in implementations of these extensions, but, you can override these implementations or add new layout extensions by writing your own implementations of `OcflStorageLayoutExtension` and registering the extension by calling `OcflExtensionRegistry.register("new-extension-name", NewExtension.class)`
+BEFORE initializing your OCFL repository.

+The following is a list of currently supported storage layout extensions:

+* **0003-hashed-n-tuple-trees**
+  * Configuration class: `HashedTruncatedNTupleConfig`
+  * Implementation class: `HashedTruncatedNTupleExtension`

 ### Mutable HEAD Extension